Julie Dzerowicz: As a Member of Parliament

 After a lengthy nomination process in 2015, Dzerowicz successfully secured the Liberal Party of Canada's nomination as the Liberal candidate in the riding of Davenport.
 In October 2015, she became the first female Member of Parliament for Davenport.

-In 2017 Dzerowicz was mocked for a copy-paste post about LGBTQ solidarity where she forgot to add the name of her riding.
+In 2017, Dzerowicz was criticized for a copy-paste social media post based on a template sent to Liberal Caucus members expressing LGBTQ solidarity, where she forgot to insert the name of her riding into the post.

 In February 2021, Dzerowicz introduced a private member's bill, Bill C-273, into the House of Commons of Canada calling upon the Minister of Finance to develop a national strategy for a guaranteed basic income.

 In June 2021, Dzerowicz invited constituents to ask her questions via the Reddit discussion website.
 During the online conversation she was criticized for wrongly stating on Twitter that the 2020 Port of Montreal strike had lasted 2.5 years, and for another tweet in which The Hill Times stated she was mocking a constituent who asked about the Canadian government's legal fight with survivors of Canada's residential school system.
 Dzerowicz's calls for more funding for affordable housing and universal basic income were better received.
 Dzerowicz did not answer questions about the Canadian Radio-television and Telecommunications Commission wholesale internet rates or the government's change of policy away from electoral reform.

-Following the 2021 Canadian Federal Election Dzerowicz was re-elected to represent Davenport.
-A recount was requested by NDP's Alejandra Bravo.
-Dzerowicz won by 76 votes.
+Following the 2021 Canadian Federal Election, Dzerowicz was re-elected to represent Davenport.
+A judicial recount was initiated by Elections Canada, at the request of the New Democratic Party (NDP) because of the margin of victory was under 100 votes over the NDP's Alejandra Bravo.
+With the recount in progress, it became obvious that Dzerowicz won by 76 votes and the recount was stopped soon after it started.

-In December 2021 Dzerowicz, acting as the chair of the Liberal Immigration caucus, responded to criticism from within her own party about delays to processing immigration claims, stating that work needs to be done and committing to future improvements.
+In December 2021, Dzerowicz, acting as the chair of the Liberal Immigration caucus, responded to criticism from within her own party about delays to processing immigration claims, stating that work needs to be done and committing to future improvements.

+In March 2024, Dzerowicz broke ranks with her party by calling for an arms embargo on Israel, citing calls from constituents and a February 23 statement from the Office of the United Nations High Commissioner for Human Rights, which warned that arms exports to Israel could violate international humanitarian law if used in Gaza.
+She stressed the need to protect innocent Palestinian civilians.

+In June 2024, Dzerowicz’s office in Davenport was vandalized with red paint, and the words “Rafah is burning, Toronto will too” were spray-painted on the building.